huggingface/datasets/docs/source/index.rst

         :classes: btn-primary btn-block

     ^^^
-    High-level discussions about Datasets.
-Read these to build a better understanding about key topics in Datasets.
+    High-level discussions about 🤗 Datasets.
+Read these to build a better understanding about key topics.

     ---
     .. link-button:: package_reference/main_classes